akku1139/us144mkii/README.md

-# ALSA Driver for TASCAM US-144MKII
+# ALSA Driver for TASCAM US-122MKII & US-144MKII

-An unofficial ALSA kernel module for the TASCAM US-144MKII USB audio interface.
+An unofficial ALSA kernel module for the TASCAM US-122MKII and US-144MKII USB audio interfaces.

 ## ❗ Current Status: Work in Progress